-Serial Port Configuration CFG_port DATA_port Ports: COM25(Texas Instruments Incorporated) ▼ COM26(Texas Instruments Incorporated) ▼ Baud Rates: 115200 (recommended) ▼ 921600 (recommended) ▼ OK CANCEL

-1. At this point, this app will automatically try to connect to the target (mmWave Sensor).
-If it does not connect or if the connection fails, you should try to connect to the target by clicking in the bottom left corner of this App.
+mmWave:User/Application Port (CLI CFG_port) Ports: COM4 (Texas Instruments Incorporated) ▼ Baud Rates: 115200 (recommended) ▼ REFRESH OK CANCEL a.
+At this point, this app will automatically try to connect to the target (mmWave Sensor).
+Note that depending on mmWave SDK version (mmWave SDK 3.3 and prior) running on the device, only the CFG_port will show connected on successful operation while the DATA_port may show as "connecting..".
+DATA_port will be marked connected only after device is configured and sending out detected point cloud.
+If CFG_port does not connect or if the connection fails, you should try to connect to the target by clicking in the bottom left corner of this App.
 If that fails as well, redo the serial port configuration as shown in "First time Setup" panel above.